 The School of Law allows 12 hours of credit for selected Mandel School courses to be credited toward the JD degree.
 The Mandel School allows 12 hours of credit for selected law courses at the School of Law to be credited toward the MSW degree.

 Although not required, applicants are encouraged to apply to both schools simultaneously, since students who apply to the second school during the first year of study will not be assured acceptance into the dual degree program.
 To be considered a dual-degree student and receive the benefits of cross-credit allowance, a student must follow a curriculum that pursues both degrees simultaneously and receive a C grade or better to receive cross-credit for the courses.

 Applicants must comply with the application procedures, requirements and deadlines for each school.
 In addition to the LSAT requirement for the School of Law, the Mandel School requires a Miller’s Analogies Test or GRE score only for applicants whose grade point averages are below 2.7 on a 4.0 scale.

 Each student is required to complete four semesters of field education.
 The first two semesters (601 and 602) are completed during the first year in the Mandel School program.
 The advanced (603 and 604) placement is completed during the third or fourth year of the program.
 For the advanced placement, efforts are made to place the student in a human service setting embracing problem-solving processes with legal implications.

-For additional information, please contact Sarah Andrews.
+For additional information, please contact Scott Wilkes.